Evan

 Microsoft Intune Support

-• Microsoft Premier or Unified Support
+• Microsoft Unified Support or applicable legacy support-contract options

 • Extensive official documentation